Summary accessibility statement

 This reserve is on Route 7 of the National Cycle Network.

 In Strathspey, from the outskirts of Aviemore and Grantown, follow RSPB Scotland Loch Garten Nature Centre road signs.
 Taxis include Aviemore Taxis, tel: 01479 810141; Gerry’s Aviemore Taxis, tel: 01479 812000.

 Sat nav POI file: If you have a satellite navigation system that can accept POI files, please see our POI page for a download link and instructions.

-A network of trails stemming from the Speyside Way footpath, links the Osprey Centre with the villages of Boat of Garten and Nethybridge.
+A network of trails stemming from the Speyside Way footpath, links the Nature Centre with the villages of Boat of Garten and Nethybridge.